TLe2023/PaymentFraudDetection/Fraud_Payment_Detection_Report.md

 - **Model Algorithm:**

   - **Low Amount dataset**: As there are no features strongly or moderately correlated with the target variable in the Low Amount dataset which has approximately 500,000 samples on the train set, the popular Random Forests (RF) – a bagging ensemble model - is not used.
-In addition, RF builds multiple deep trees which use lots of computational resources.
+RF builds multiple deep trees which use lots of computational resources.
 Four classification models were built for the Low Amount Dataset.
 They are Decision Trees (DT) and three tree-based boosting ensembles: eXtreme Gradient Boosting (XGB), Histogram Gradient Boosting (HGBT), and AdaBoost (AB).
 These four models were trained with the default parameters first for elimination.
 The remaining models were trained with hyper-parameter tuning.

   - **High Amount dataset**: The High Amount dataset has features strongly or moderately correlated with the target variable and has approximately 100,000 samples.
 Two models were built and hyper-parameter tuned on this dataset.
 They are Decision Trees (DT) and Logistic Regression (LR).

 - **Hyper-parameter tuning:** Instead of using the exhaustive and computationally expensive grid searching with GridSearchCV, randomized parameter optimization was used to tweak model performance for optimal results due to its fast speed.

-- **Cross-validation:** The dataset was split into trained set and test set.
+- **Cross-validation and calibration:** The dataset was split into trained set, calibration set, and test set.
 When splitting the dataset, the class proportion was preserved with the “stratify” option.
 The test set was held out for final evaluation.
-Train dataset was then split into smaller sets to train, tune hyper-parameters, and validate the models as part of the stratified k-fold cross-validation method.
+Models were calibrated on the calibration set so that probabilistic prediction could be interpreted as a confidence level.
+The Train dataset was then split into smaller sets to train, tune hyper-parameters, and validate the models as part of the stratified k-fold cross-validation method.

 ### 6.2 Train and Select Models on the Low Amount dataset

 #### 6.2.1 Train and Validate on the Low Amount Train Set

-- **Baseline - Train:** Before the models were trained and hyper-parameter tuned on the Low Amount train set, a no-skill model was built to obtain a baseline.
-Our goal was to have a model which has an accuracy score greater than 50% and the F1 score greater than 27%.
+- **Baseline - Train Set:** Before the models were trained and hyper-parameter tuned on the Low Amount train set, a no-skill model was built to obtain a baseline.
+Our goal was to have a model which has an accuracy score greater than 50% and the F1 score greater than 13%.

-- **Default models - Train:** The below models were built with default options and the results are depicted in the table below.
+- **Default models - Train Set:** The below models were built with default options and the results are depicted in the table below.
 AB provides the lowest score and is the slowest model in terms of training time.
 It was eliminated.
-DT has a very decent score but it is slower than XGB because it built a very deep tree - more than 60 in depth.
+DT has a very decent score but it is slower than XGB because it built a very deep tree - more than 50 in depth.

 ![scores1](images/scores_default.png)

-- **Improved models - Train:** Our goal of hyper-parameter tuning is not to beat the above scores of the default models (although it could happen) but rather to balance variance and bias or, in other words, to balance the model complexity and its predictive performance.
+- **Improved models - Train Set:** Our goal of hyper-parameter tuning is not to beat the above scores of the default models (although it could happen) but rather to balance variance and bias or, in other words, to balance the model complexity and its predictive performance.
 Below are the results of the three improved models which were trained (with hyper-parameter tuning) and validated on the Low Amount train set.
 XGB has the highest score, followed by HGBT and then DT.
 However, it takes more time to arrive at the optimal hyper-parameters for XGB and HGBT compared to DT.

 ![scores2](images/scores_improved.png)